rabernat/Final-Project-2019/README.md

 ### Above is my  current standardized dataset for Ring width of white spruce tree-rings from Interior Alaska.
 Typically trees in the boreal forest are accurate recorders of mean summer temperature.
 Originally  cored in 1979 and updated in 2010, it was never published in a paper due to it's divergence from positive correlations to  mean temperature in the early 1980s.

+# Question

+### Are trees in the SE brooks range suffering from temperature-induced drought Stress?

+# Summary

 ### I remeasured this site for ringwidth and density recently and found that the density of these same tree rings are still temperature sensitive.
 I would like to understand why trees are growing less during this period by running multiple spectral, climate, and PC analysis (if there's time) for the Ring Width dataset.

-## Question: Are trees in the SE brooks range suffering from temperature-induced drought Stress?
+The plan is to first clean and standardize climate datasets and plot the Spatial correlations for the Calibration period (1901-2008).

 ### Datasets for Seasonal climate analysis

-##### - Clean and standardized climate datasets , plot Spatial correlations
+#####

 #### Gridded Temperature (mean,  max, min,),  Precip,
 - [CRU TS. v3.24.01 ](https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_3.24.01/cruts.1701201703.v3.24.01/)